WebAssembly/tool-conventions/BasicCABI.md

 `signed long long` | 1 to 64 | -2<sup>(w-1)</sup> to 2<sup>(w-1)</sup>-1
 `long long`, `unsigned long long` | 1 to 64 | 0 to 2<sup>w</sup>-1

+**SIMD Vector types**

+The ABI for vector types is not stable and may change as new optimization opportunities are found.

 # Function Calling Sequence
 This section describes the standard function calling sequence, including stack frame